MaggieDaisy/Cocktails_and_Dreams/README.md

 ### **Strategy**

 Potential users of this application are users who have a professional and hobbyist interest in cocktails mixology.
-Site can be very handy for users with basic skills who are looking for approved classic recipes and for new dream inspirations.
+Site can be very handy for users with basic skills who are looking for approved classic recipes, freestyle ones and for new dream inspirations.
 Site will benefit also users who have already professional skills in bartending and want to share their own idea and get some new fresh overview for other users' recipes.

 ### **User Stories**